Genralhimanshu/ETH-AVAX-module-4/README.md

 Hardhat
 Solidity
 ## Functionality
-A new token is created on Avalanche Fuji Testnet
+A new token is created on Avalanche Fuji Testnet.

 ## License
 This project is licensed under the MIT License.